hiper2d/spring-boot-angular-maven-starter/README.md

 In production mode, they both are compiled and built into a single WAR archive which can be deployed to a web application server or run directly as a standalone Java application.

 In development mode, you work with both modules separately.
 The server is built and run with the help of Maven from the 'server' directory.
-The client is operated via npm from the 'client/src/main/ng' directory.
+The client is operated via Yarn from the 'client/src/main/ng' directory.

 ### Build
 ##### Production mode